MartinFrandel/SafeZoneDetector/README.md

 ### 3. Use the library

-Use the library methods to check for emulators, sandboxes of virtual machines.
+Utilize the library methods to check for emulators, sandboxes, debuggers or virtual machines.

 ```cpp
 // Check for any virtual environment